Combat Sports and Mental Health in Brussels

 • Transport: Bordet Station (Tram 55), 2-minute walk.
 Easily accessible from Schaerbeek, Woluwe-Saint-Lambert, Haren and Saint-Josse-ten-Noode.

-• First session: Free, no commitment
+• First session: free, with no commitment.

-• Languages: French, English, Dutch
+• Languages: French, English, Dutch.

 Votre première séance est gratuite